 Boynton Beach & Palm Beach Gardens

-Mindi Markovitz is the newest member of the Camp Shalom team.
-She and her family moved from New Jersey about two years ago and she began working at the Mandel JCC in October 2016.
-Receiving both a Bachelor’s and Master’s degree in Elementary and Special education, she taught for 13 years, both in the classroom and out.
+Mindi Markovitz is looking forward to her second summer at Camp Shalom.
+She and her family moved from New Jersey about three years ago and she began working at the Mandel JCC in October 2016.
+Receiving both a Bachelor’s and Master’s degree in Elementary and Special education, she taught for over 13 years, both in the classroom and out.
 She also ran and developed a variety of afterschool programs and tutored individual students.
-Most recently, Mindi taught in Boca Raton, Florida.
-This is her fifteenth year as a professional in the Special Needs community and she is as excited today as she was in her first year.
+This is her sixteenth year as a professional in the Special Needs community and she is as excited today as she was in her first year.

 Her ultimate goal for an effective camp for those with special needs is for participants to have a sense of belonging.
 Mindi hopes that she and the JCC family are able to provide meaningful connections and opportunities for those with special needs, their families, and the community as a whole.